Published on:

 In October 2022, the results of a groundbreaking long-term study called the “Sister Study” were published.
 The Sister Study was conducted by a research team at the National Institutes of Health (NIH) and it included a group of over 50,000 women who participated in the study.

-The Sister Study found that frequent use of chemical hair relaxers (over 4 times per year) over long-time periods increased the risk of uterine cancer by 150%.
+The Sister Study found that frequent use of chemical hair relaxers (over 4 times per year) over long periods increased the risk of uterine cancer by 150%.
 The results of the Sister Study were definitive proof that hair relaxer was linked to uterine cancer.
-Chronic exposure to the chemicals in hair straightener products has also been linked to increased risks ovarian cancer and breast cancer, and other health conditions involving the female reproductive system such as uterine fibroids and endometriosis.
+Chronic exposure to the chemicals in hair straightener products has also been linked to increased risks of ovarian cancer and breast cancer, and other health conditions involving the female reproductive system, such as uterine fibroids and endometriosis.

 Hair Relaxer Class Action Lawsuit